-U.S. Customs and Border Protection (CBP) has awarded its largest-ever single contract for border wall construction to a segment of barrier that will span the entirety of Big Bend National Park and extend down into the Lower Canyons of the Rio Grande.
-Southwest Valley Constructors of Albuquerque, New Mexico, was awarded $1.72 billion last week for the project after months of confusion about what kind of border security would be constructed in the park.
+Last week, U.S. Customs and Border Protection (CBP) gave its largest-ever up-front award for first-time border wall construction to a segment of barrier that will span the entirety of Big Bend National Park and extend down into the Lower Canyons of the Rio Grande.
+Southwest Valley Constructors of Albuquerque, NM was awarded $1.72 billion for the project after months of confusion about what kind of border security would be constructed in the park.

 Southwest Valley Constructors was founded during Trump’s first term as a subsidiary of Nebraska-based Kiewit, one of the world’s largest construction and civil engineering firms.
 The company has tackled a number of large projects along the southwest border for the federal government, including a series of “barrier wall replacement” projects across the agency’s Tucson sector that wound up costing a whopping $1.86 billion.